ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-16-TensorFlowOverView.md

 - operation
 	Node in whole graph.
 Operation create tensor
 - tensor
 	The edges in the graph.
 It represent value pass between tensor.
 Most of function will return tf.Tensors
+>**Important:** `tf.Tensors`  do not have values, they are just handles to elements in the computation graph.

 #### Operation

 #### Tensor